 January 24, 2022 Update – The seller replaced their original listing with a new Craigslist ad.
 While the description and pictures remain the same, the seller elected to lower than asking price by six hundred dollars from $19,500 to $18,900.

 The fourth-generation Chevrolet Camaro is perhaps one of the more unloved eras of the famed model, with many of even the most desirable specimens trading hands for well under $30,000.
 There are some outliers, such as the rare 1LEs and the genuine Pace Car replicas, but even the best-spec manual gearbox and V8 combination remain a very attainable car.
-This 1999 Camaro SS convertible was just recently here on Craigslist in Portsmith, New Hampshire with an asking price of $18,900 (the original ask was $19,500) along with an extremely detailed history file and claimed 1-of-1 status based on the interior and exterior color schemes.
+This 1999 Camaro SS convertible was originally listed in February 2022 on Craigslist in Portsmith, New Hampshire with an asking price of $18,900 (the original ask was $19,500) along with an extremely detailed history file and claimed 1-of-1 status based on the interior and exterior color schemes.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Camaro between the “Excellent” and “Good” values of $24,000 and $18,300, respectively.
-If you are serious about buying this Camaro SS with its unusual color combo, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his convertible SS featured here on GuysWithRides.com.

 In general, the Camaro brand has suffered a bit since its glory days of the 1960s and early 70s.
 Not for any reason of its own doing, as the forces working against it were pretty significant: oil embargos, fuel crisis, overseas competition, and general laziness at GM to not build the Camaro into a more competent/multi-faceted package.
 With many of the V6-powered fourth-generation models still languishing on small midwestern used car lots, it can be difficult to remember that there were still some range-topping models that represent excellent modern-day muscle car value.
 SS models like this convertible came equipped with the wonderfully versatile and powerful LS1 V8, an engine we almost always think of first these days as swap material into a lightweight chassis before remembering it was also one of the best choices out there for muscle car shoppers of a certain era.